SSWConsulting/SSW.Rules.Content/rules/do-you-add-an-useful-introduction-screen-with-an-image-of-where-it-is-going-prior-to-settings/rule.md

 ---
+seoDescription: "Enhance user experience by adding an introductory screen with a screenshot and description, providing insight into the settings process and its purpose."
 type: rule
 archivedreason:
 title: Do you add an useful introduction screen (with an image of where it is going) prior to settings?